 What to Track

-- Engagement on social media posts (likes, comments, shares).
+• Engagement on social media posts: likes, comments, and shares.

-- Growth in social media accounts or follower count during the contract period.
+• Growth in follower count during the contract period.

-These metrics can be tied to payout bonuses, future collaboration terms, or content adjustments during the marketing campaign.
+These metrics may connect to payout bonuses, content adjustments, or eligibility for future collaborations in the marketing campaign.

 Where to Track It